chef/automate/components/docs-chef-io/content/automate/ha.md

 {{< warning >}}

 - Choose Minimum node deployment type when you have VM constraints.
-- Minimun node deployment is only for Onprem deployment.
+- Minimum node deployment is only for on-premises deployments
-- Minimun node deployment is not supported for AWS deployment.
+- Minimum node deployment is not supported for AWS deployments

 {{< /warning >}}